 Wesleyan University doesn’t simply let you “declare” yourself a film major.
 You have to meet with the Dean in the first semester of your sophomore year in order to add your name to the major list.
 Then you’ll need to complete two specific courses, earning a B+ or better in both, before you can consider yourself a film major.

 This approach ensures that you’re ready for the major before delving into it.
 Michael Bay is one of the many notable alums to have attended Wesleyan University, as is Zak Penn, the screenwriter who wrote the story for The Avengers(2012).
 Tuition is about $49,000 dollars for undergrad.

 Because it’s a smaller school, you (if you decide to attend) will end up as part of a really tight-knit, supportive alumni network.

 Emerson has an LA campus on sunset boulevard, with a beautiful, newly finished building.
-Between the high-tech new facility (which cost about $110 million dollars) and the alumni powerhouse, Emerson offers plenty of opportunities for you to succeed.
+Between the high-tech new facility (which costs about $110 million dollars) and the alumni powerhouse, Emerson offers plenty of opportunities for you to succeed.

 Tuition is around $40,000 dollars for undergrad.
-They have big name alumni working at places like Viacom, Sony, and Dreamworks.
+They have big-name alumni working at places like Viacom, Sony, and Dreamworks.